-- a.
-Describes the concept of diversity as it applies to individuals and communities. - b.
-Describes the ways diversity may influence policies, programs, services, and the health of a community. - c.
+- c.
 Recognizes the contribution of diverse perspectives in developing, implementing, and evaluating policies, programs, and services that affect the health of a community. - d.
 Recognizes the drivers of inequity stemmed from racial, ethnic, and other socio-cultural gradients. - e.
-Describes the effects of policies, programs, and services on different populations in a community.

-4. Community Dimensions of Practice Skills
+Describes the effects of policies, programs, and services on different populations in a community. - 4.
+Community Dimensions of Practice Skills - a.

-- a.
 Describes the programs and services provided by governmental and non-governmental organizations to improve the health of a community. - b.
 Recognizes institutional and community relationships that are affecting health in a community. - c.
-Supports institutional and community relationships that improve health in a community.
+Supports institutional and community relationships that improve health in a community. - d.

-- d.
 Collaborates with community partners to improve health in a community. - e.
-Describes the importance of community-based participatory actions and research.

-5. Public Health Sciences Skills
+Describes the importance of community-based participatory actions and research. - 5.
+Public Health Sciences Skills - a.

-- a.
 Describes the scientific foundation of the field of public health. - b.
 Identifies prominent events in the history of public health. - c.
 Describes how public health sciences are used in the delivery of public health services. - d.
 Retrieves evidence to support decision making. - e.
 Recognizes role of validity, reliability, and biases for establishing and interpreting evidence. - f.
 Describes evidence used in developing, implementing, evaluating, and improving policies, programs, and services. - g.
 Describes the laws, regulations, policies, and procedures for maintaining the integrity, and the ethical conduct of research. - h.
 Contributes to the public health evidence base. - i.
-Suggests partnerships that may increase the use of evidence in public health practice.

-6. Leadership & Systems Skills
+Suggests partnerships that may increase the use of evidence in public health practice. - 6.
+Leadership & Systems Skills - a.

-- a.
 Incorporates ethical standards of practice. - b.
 Describes public health as part of a larger inter-related system of organizations that influence the health of populations at local, national, and global levels. - c.
 Describes the ways public health, health care, and other organizations can work together or individually to impact the health of a community. - d.
 Contributes to the development of a vision for a healthy community. - e.
 Describes the needs for professional development. - f.
 Participates in professional development opportunities. - g.
 Describes ways to improve individual and program performance.